ansghof/CapstoneTravelApp/README.md

 #### Startup

 The client can be started from the dev server using `npm run build-dev`.
 It will automatically start the browser and load the page.
 Make sure the server is running.
 If the server doesn't run, CORS errors will show up in the browser's dev tools.
+If the browser doesn't open, the dev-server usually [runs here](http://127.0.0.1:8080).

 ## Tests